decking notice

 • Check your Veranda, WeatherBest, or ABTCo decking materials for visible cracks or deterioration on the surface, or chipping of the surface layers.

 • If the deck or railing is degrading, do not use the deck.
-Contact LP Customer Service to promptly arrange for an inspection of the deck.
+Contact LP Customer Service at 1 (888) 325-1184 to promptly arrange for an inspection of the deck.

 What does the premature deterioration look like?
 What are some signs of deterioration in the field?